jbagel2/stm32-f103-CortexM3-ESP8266-Dimmer/README.md

     - [ ] Manual MCU/Module reset/reboot
     - [ ] Option to enable Mesh network or Wifi network extention features (802.11n)

-2. Make ESP8266 library more universal (more of a library, less of a specific implimentation).
+2. Make ESP8266 library more universal (more of a library, less of a specific implimentation). **In Progress**
-3. Build stm32 hosted website library for ESP8266.
+3. Build stm32 hosted website library for ESP8266. **In Progress**
 4. Test realworld throughput limits of USART data throughput to ESP8266 module. (current tested max without tweaking, 2Mbaud)
 5. Build motion control/occupation sensor support (So user can add motion sensor if desired)
 6. Build small current monitor library for AC and DC connection support (obviously hardware will also be required)